jorisvddonk/hashget/README.md

 Hashget is a super-simple single-file file transfer CLI tool with peer discovery.

-Most of the heavy lifting here is done by [discovery-swarm](https://github.com/mafintosh/discovery-swarm)!
+Most of the heavy lifting here is done by [discovery-channel](https://github.com/mafintosh/discovery-channel) and [discovery-server](https://github.com/mafintosh/discovery-server)!

 ## Usage